reedmaniac/ethicura/README.md

-# Recall Tracker: An Application for Tracking Recalls of Various Products
+# Ethicura: Ethical Consumerism Application

+The ethical consumerism app aims to empower individuals to make informed decisions about the food products they purchase by providing detailed insights into a product's certifications, nutrition, packaging, and corporate practices.
+By highlighting sustainable, ethical, and health-conscious alternatives, the app helps users align their purchases with their values.

-Essentially a CMS specifically geared for tracking recall notices for products of all types.
-Customizable via templates.
-Open sourced, built from scratch by [Paul Burdick](https://github.com/reedmaniac).
-More details to follow.
+This is essentially a backend service specifically geared for tracking the products and their data.
+Built from scratch by [Paul Burdick](https://github.com/reedmaniac).

 ## Development